bevyengine/bevy-website/content/learn/book/contributing/docs/_index.md

 ## The Bevy Book

 The Bevy Book is open source, along with the rest of this website.
-Check out the <a href="https://github.com/bevyengine/bevy-website" target="_blank">Bevy Website repository on GitHub</a>.
+Check out the [Bevy Website repository on GitHub](https://github.com/bevyengine/bevy-website).
 The Bevy Book content is written in Markdown.

 ### Building the Website

-The website is built using the <a href="https://www.getzola.org/" target="_blank">Zola static site generator</a>.
+The website is built using the [Zola static site generator](https://www.getzola.org/).
 Download Zola, then do the following:

 1. Clone the Bevy Website git repo and move to that directory:
     ```